nkinar/HPP-KinarPomeroySi/README.md

 The data and code is available in this repo.
 See `readme.txt` in the `hpp-data` folder.

-The data can also be downloaded from Figshare as <y>.
+The data can also be downloaded from Figshare.
+Please see the published paper for further details and links.

 ## Built With